ssolanki511/Neowear/README.md

 Follow these steps to run the project locally.

-1. Clone the Repository git clone https://github.com/ssolanki511/NeoWear.git cd Booknest
+1. In your Laravel environment clone the Repository git clone https://github.com/ssolanki511/NeoWear.git cd Booknest

 2. Make sure you have Node.js and npm installed.
 Then install all required dependencies: